-\ifpodc As discussed, the challenge in analyzing random walk-based density estimation arises from increased variance due to repeated collisions of nearby agents.
-In our full paper, we show that, if not restricted to random walking, agents can avoid collision correlations by splitting into `stationary' and `mobile' groups and only counting collisions between members of different groups.
-This allows them to essentially simulate independent sampling of gird locations to estimate density.
-This method is extremely simple to analyze, however is not `natural' in a biological sense or useful in the applications of Section \ref{sec:applications}.
+As discussed, the challenge in analyzing random-walk-based density estimation on the torus arises from correlations between collisions of nearby agents.
+If we do not restrict agents to random walking, and instead allow each agent to take an arbitrary step in each round, they can avoid collision correlations by splitting into `stationary' and `mobile' groups and counting collisions only between members of different groups.
+This allows them to essentially independently sample collisions with other agents to estimate density.
+This method is simple to analyze (see Appendix \ref{sec:independent}), but it is not `natural' in a biological sense or useful for the applications of Section \ref{sec:applications}.
 Further, independent sampling is unnecessary!
-Algorithm \ref{random_walk_sampling} describes a simple random walk-based approach that gives a nearly matching bound. \else
+Algorithm \ref{random_walk_sampling} describes a simple random-walk-based approach that gives a nearly matching bound.

-In Algorithm \ref{independent_sampling}, each pair of agents can only collide once, at a specific location -- the starting position of the stationary agent in the pair.
-Collisions are independent and it is easy to show that the number of collisions (and hence the density estimate) concentrates around its expectation.
-However, as discussed, independence of collisions is unnecessary!
-Algorithm \ref{random_walk_sampling} describes a simple random walk-based approach that gives a nearly matching bound.\fi